muxueqz/muxueqz-blog/trash-cli.md

 ```

-Searches for all `.trash` directories across mounted filesystems, shows what it found, and asks for confirmation before clearing everything.
+Searches for `.trash` directories on all mounted partitions, displays what it finds, and asks for confirmation before deleting their contents.

 ---